Have A New Medical Device? Where & How To Register?

 ISO

-ISO is a regulatory standard for organizations engaged in design, production, installation, and maintenance of medical devices.
+ISO is a regulatory standard for organizations engaged in the design, production, installation, and maintenance of medical devices.
 Additionally, it can be utilized by internal and external parties, including certification organizations, to support their auditing procedures.

 The countries that accept ISO include Australia, Europe, Japan, the USA, Singapore, Malaysia, and Myanmar.